Buying property in the UAE?

 Are we in a buyer or a seller market in the UAE as of 2026?

-As of early 2026, the UAE property market leans toward being a seller market in prime areas and for villas, but is becoming more balanced or even buyer-leaning in apartment segments where new supply is abundant.
+As of early 2026, the UAE property market leans toward a seller market in the most sought-after segments (prime villas, family communities, waterfront apartments), but is becoming more balanced in mid-market apartment districts where new supply gives buyers more options.

 Are homes overpriced, or fairly priced in the UAE as of 2026?